Brudalaxe/Profiling-LDMs/README.md

 )
 ```

-In the provided training script, the `trainer_kwargs` dictionary is used to configure the trainer and integrate profiling tools:
+In your training script, you can add the profiler to the `trainer_kwargs` dictionary as shown below:

 ```python
 # Trainer and callbacks